Visiting Elective Scholarship

 - Learners may begin applying - February 1, 2023

 The dates above and the reopening the Visiting Program are all subject to change or be cancelled depending on the pandemic and final recommendations by the Coalition so please check here for updates.

 Please stay tuned on this webpage for more details.
 Contact Dr. Eddie Cruz-Romero (UCSF-GME_VESP@ucsf.edu) for any questions.

 - Promote student interest in applying to an academic residency training program.

-Clinical electives are four weeks in length and are available, space permitting, to U.S. visiting students.
+Clinical electives are four weeks in length and are available, space permitting, to U.S. visiting students only.
 VESP participants are assigned a faculty advisor and have the opportunity to network with UCSF faculty, housestaff, and students.
 A diversity dinner with faculty and housestaff is held during each rotation.
 In addition, all participants are invited and encouraged to attend various seminars and lectures including those offered by the UCSF Office of Diversity and Outreach and the UCSF Multicultural Resource Center.